Segmental arch

 A segmental arch is a type of arch with a circular arc of less than 180 degrees.
 It is sometimes also called a scheme arch.

 The segmental arch is one of the strongest arches because it is able to resist thrust.
 To prevent failure, a segmental arch must have a rise that is equal to at least one-eighth the width of the span.
 Segmental arches with a rise that is less than one-eighth of the span width must have a permanent support or frame beneath the arch to prevent failure.

-As far as is known, the ancient Romans were the first to develop the segmental arch.
+The segmental arch is very old (the versions were cut in the rock in Ancient Egypt c.
+2100 BC at Beni Hasan).
+Since then it was occasionally used in Greek temples, utilized in Roman residential construction, Islamic architecture, and got popular as window pediments during the Renaissance.
 The closed-spandrel Pont-Saint-Martin bridge in the Aosta Valley in Italy dates to 25 BC.
 The first open-spandrel segmental arch bridge is the Anji Bridge over the Xiao River in Hebei Province in China, which was built in 610 AD.

-Segmental arches are most commonly used in the 20th century in residential construction over doorways, fireplaces, and windows.
+Segmental arches were most commonly used in the 12th-14th centuries, later practically replaced by the low four-centred arch.
+Some use continued, in the 20th century mostly in residential construction over doorways, fireplaces, and windows.